cgwire/gazu/docs/source/index.rst

 Use cases
 =========

-Here is a non exhaustive list of use cases that allows Gazu:
+Here is a non-exhaustive list of use cases that allow Gazu:

-* Make sure that every artist workstations are on the same page when dealing with the file system.
+* Ensure that every artist's workstations are on the same page when dealing with the file system.
-* Build a todo list for artists of the project.
+* Build a to-do list for artists of the project.
 * Get working file paths and output file paths for a given task.
-* Get next available working revision for a given task.
+* Get the next available working revision for a given task.
 * Manage automatic validation changes.

 Sources